-4.1 | Stationary drift-feeders
+4.1 Stationary drift feeders

-Section 1 discusses the variables and mechanisms commonly assumed to drive selection of habitat by drift-feeders such as trout.
+Sect.
+1 discusses the variables and mechanisms commonly assumed to drive selection of habitat by drift feeders such as trout.
 That discussion explains why models of such fish need a spatial resolution at least as big as a typical feeding territory.
-A model could use uniform cells approximately the size of a territory (e.g., ~ 1 m square grids, for adult trout) and use occupancy probability as the fish response variable.
+A model could use uniform cells approximately the size of a territory (e.g., ~1 m square grids, for adult trout) and use occupancy probability as the fish response variable.
 Alternatively, cells could be nonuniform and larger than one territory in patches of relatively uniform habitat (e.g., Figure 1), and fish density used as the response variable.

-4.2 | Benthic invertivores
+4.2 Benthic invertivores

-Benthic invertivores, including many darters, are not stationary feeders but associated with particular habitat types, typically feeding by searching the substrate over areas of similar habitat (Page, 1983).
+Benthic invertivores, including many darters, are not stationary feeders but associated with particular habitat types, typically feeding by searching the substrate over areas of similar habitat (Page 1983).
 Species appear specialized, with adults of different species adapted to (e.g.) substrate and hydraulic conditions at the heads, tails, or middles of riffles.
 If we assume such a fish needs only its special habitat, is non-territorial, and can find and use patches too small to support even one fish, then it is reasonable to use small cells (Figure 2) and evaluate habitat by whether it meet the species' requirements.
-If cells are too small to support one fish, we cannot use occupancy as the response variable but we can use density (by assuming, for example, that each adult requires 4 m2 of suitable habitat).
+If cells are too small to support one fish, we cannot use occupancy as the response variable but we can use density (by assuming, e.g., that each adult requires $4 \text{ m}^2$ of suitable habitat).

-FIGURE 2 Example model representing habitat as a fine grid of square cells.
+Figure 2.
+Example model representing habitat as a fine grid of square cells.
 This application uses >108,000 cells that are 1.5 m wide.
 Cells are shown shaded by depth at a low and high flow (left, center), and a zoom that shows individual cells (right).
-[Color figure can be viewed at wileyonlinelibrary.com]